SAN FRANCISCO.

 Distance: 175 miles; 280 km.

-Estimated driving time 2-3 hours no breaks.
-Route evaluation Overview:
+Estimated driving time 2-3 hours – no breaks.

 Route: